-I completed a 2-week residency to introduce creative dance improvisation to two local holistic health centers: Centro Nana Nagle and Corazon de Nana.
+I completed a 2-week residency to introduce creative dance improvisation to two local holistic centers: Centro Nana Nagle and Corazon de Nana.
 Located in the marginalized community of San Juan de Miraflores, the centers are safe havens for the community and for children/youth ages 4 -13 to explore ways of managing and overcoming physical/emotional trauma related to abuse.
 Classes consisted of thematic movement progressions to encourage creative problem solving through dance.
 An important element of this work included interrelationships in groups, small and large, culminating in whole group improvisations at the end of every class.

 A total of 73 children attended 18 classes.
 We also held a 3-hour staff workshop for teachers and affiliated social workers and therapists.
 Some reflections from the dancers: